agibalov/aws-experiment/aws-cloudmap-experiment/README.md

 * `./tool.sh deploy dns` to deploy the `PrivateDnsNamespace` setup.
 * `./tool.sh deploy http` to deploy the `HttpNamespace` setup.
+* `./tool.sh deploy ecs` to deploy the ECS integration setup.
+For this one, go to "aws-cloudmap-experiment-TesterLogGroup" and see how it says "hello world" from time to time.
 * `./tool.sh undeploy` to undeploy.
 * `./tool.sh register-instance` to register service instance.
 * `./tool.sh deregister-instance` to deregister service instance.